 He now focuses on the technical side of this website, creates music when he can, works on his illustration, and plays video games and online chess.

 Erin has had wanderlust from a young age and always dreamed of travelling the world.
 After she finished her English degree at Liverpool University, she spent a month in Florence studying Italian, then volunteered as an English teacher and worked at an elephant orphanage in Sri Lanka.
 In 2008 she dragged Simon out of his tiny comfort zone convinced Simon to follow her around the world.

 Clearly, a year wasn’t enough.

-Erin loves languages and can speak Spanish and Italian.
+Erin can speak Spanish and Italian, and she loves running, yoga, reading, hiking, and standup paddleboarding.
 She does all of our travel planning and the bulk of the writing and photography for the blog.